-The step function is often used in BUGS to perform conditional operations.
-For instance, 'step(a-b)' evaluates to 1 if 'a' is greater than 'b' and evaluates to 0 otherwise.
+The 'step' function is often used in BUGS to perform conditional operations.
+For instance, 'step(a-b)' evaluates to 1 if 'a' is greater than 'b' and evaluates to 0 otherwise. 'step' is a step-like functions; see the warning in section 'step' functions applied to expressions dependent on parameters.